montyz/antlr4-method-extractor/README.md

 ## Why
 At work, http://www.temboo.com, I wanted to compare just a few methods dealing with serialization from a handful of classes.
-So I found a pre-existing grammar and made this little tool that extracts the methods you ask for.
+So I found a pre-existing grammar and made this little tool that extracts the methods I ask for.
 It preserves annotations and preceding whitespace.

 ## Walkthrough of how I created this project
 Using ANTLR 4 and the Java7.g4 grammar on github I show you how to write a Java program to recursively walk through all .java files in a directory, parsing each one and then extracting the full method text for a few method names supplied to the tool.